Emily Holmes

-Emily Holmes is a Canadian television and film actress.

-She has appeared in such television series as Night Visions, Mysterious Ways, The Dead Zone (Chapter 1 and 2 of the first season), Stargate SG-1, Dark Angel and more.
+Emily Holmes (born March 1, 1977) is a Canadian actress.
+She has appeared in television series such as Night Visions, Mysterious Ways, The Dead Zone (Chapter 1 and 2 of the first season), Stargate SG-1, Dark Angel and more.
 In 2002, Holmes appeared in Steven Spielberg's Taken as Julie Crawford.
 She also appeared in the webisode series Battlestar Galactica: The Resistance and Gene Roddenberry's Andromeda.